Effective date: April 14, 2003

 As required by law.
 Norton Healthcare will disclose medical information about patients when required to do so by federal, state or local law.

 Participation in health information exchanges.
-We may participate in one or more health information exchanges (HIEs) and may electronically share your health information for treatment, payment and permitted health care operations purposes with other participants in the HIE, including entities that may not be listed under “Who will follow this notice.”
-You will be provided the opportunity to opt out of HIE participation.
-HIEs allow your health care providers to efficiently access and use your pertinent medical information necessary for treatment and other lawful purposes.
-We will not share your information with an HIE unless we have entered into a business associate agreement with the HIE to protect the confidentiality of your information.
+We may participate in one or more health information exchanges (HIEs) and may electronically share your health information for treatment, payment and permitted healthcare operations purposes with other participants in the HIE, including entities that may not be listed under “Who will follow this notice.”
+Patients may “opt out” of HIE participation by contacting the Norton Healthcare Health Information Management Department.
+HIEs allow patients’ health care providers to efficiently access and use your pertinent medical information necessary for treatment and other lawful purposes.
+We will not share patients’ information with an HIE unless we have entered into a business associate agreement with the HIE to protect the confidentiality of patients’ information.

 Participation in a shared electronic medical record.
 Norton Healthcare facilities may participate in a shared electronic medical record with other health care providers in the community.
-This makes it is easier for a patient’s health care providers to have access to his or her health information, and it improves the quality of a patient’s care.
-If you would like a list of the health care providers that participate in the shared medical record, contact the Norton Healthcare Health Information Management Department at (502) 629-8527 or the office manager for the facility at which the patient received care.
+This makes it easier for a patient’s health care providers to have access to the patient’s health information, and it improves the quality of a patient’s care.
+Patients who would like a list of the health care providers that participate in the shared medical record may contact the Norton Healthcare Health Information Management Department.

 Organ and tissue donation.
 If a patient is an organ donor, Norton Healthcare may release medical information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.

 Military.
 If a patient is a member of the armed forces, Norton Healthcare may release medical information about the patient as required by military command authorities.
 We also may release medical information about foreign military personnel to the appropriate foreign military authority.